thatguywiththatname/selfhosted/setup/README.md

 Vist [Let's Encrypt](https://letsencrypt.org/) and follow their getting started guide for nginx on ubuntu, it should do everything automatically

-Now the https certificate(s) need to be automatically renewed, to do this TODO:
+Now the https certificate(s) need to be automatically renewed, to do this create a cron task to run `certbot renew` (or `certbot-auto renew`, depending on what you installed) every day at a random time

 ## UFW / firewall